 The paths here are littered with the history and mythology of the south-east Peak, from the hermit of Cratcliffe Tor who led travellers to safety off the ancient Portway trail, to the notorious outlaw who leapt across the soaring pillars that straddled Robin Hood’s Stride.
 Rowtor Rocks tells a story of prehistoric rock art and Victorian sculpture, while Stanton Moor reveals 4,000 years of human activity.

-A 5.3-mile walk through the Peak District National Park
+Discover all this and more on a 5.3-mile walk through the Peak District National Park.

 5.3 miles/8.6km | 3 hours | moderate

 From the B5056 lay-by, cross the road at the bottom of Dudwood Farm and follow the Limestone Way over the cattle grid towards the towering bulk of Cratcliffe Tor and on up the grassy slope.
 Go through the gate and climb through woods.

 Follow the path along the base of Cratcliffe to the Hermit’s Cave, a fenced-off overhang flanked by moody yews.
 The flat stone served as the hermit’s bed; a carved-out alcove his candle shelf; the etched stone crucifix his focus for worship.

 Backtrack to a stile leading to a meadow.
 It emerges at Robin Hood’s Stride on a crest of the Limestone Way.
 From here you’ll see Nine Stones Close in a field below (only four remain).
 Haddon Moor and Longstone Edge are a magnificent backdrop for this Bronze-Age circle.
 Take time to scramble up Robin Hood’s Stride with its squeezes and overhangs, before retracing your steps to the B5056.

 3. Art and carvings